Raghav-Srinivasan0/LiteFetch/README.md

 fetch [path to art]
 ```
 If following the installation instructions above, [path to art] is \bin\art.txt
+If the art.txt file is in /bin/art.txt, you can omit [path to art]

 If you want it to run on each new shell instance, put the following line at the bottom of .bashrc or .zshrc
 ```bash